The Gentlemen's Alliance Cross: Student Council

 Ushio is Haine's best friend.
-Despite finding boys repulsive, she is popular with them and is given the nickname Lady Hydrangea (紫陽花の君, Ajisai no Kimi).
-Having known Haine since their delinquent days, she is very protective of her and joins the student council as their secretary to be with her.
-Ushio is in love with Haine, but she soon realizes that the only reason why she was so attached to her was because she didn't think anyone else would accept her.
-When Senri does so, however, she discovers that she has fallen in love with him.
+Despite finding boys repulsive, she is popular with them and given the nickname Your Hydrangea (紫陽花の君, Ajisai no Kimi).
+Having known Haine since their delinquent days, she is over-protective of her and joins the student council as their secretary to be with her.
+Ushio is in love with Haine, but soon realizes that the only reason why she was attached to her was because she did not think anyone else would accept her.
+However, when Senri does so, she discovers that she has fallen in love with him.